KevReCo/re_lib/README.md

 ### re_lib - Readable library

-Readable, small and portable C and C++ library.
+Readable, small, portable and maintainable C and C++ library.

 All libraries should be easy to read, to understand, and to customize.